pancak3lullz/SECurityTr8Ker/README.md

 # SECurityTr8Ker: SEC RSS Feed Monitor

-SECurityTr8Ker is a Python script designed to monitor the U.S. Securities and Exchange Commission's (SEC) RSS feed for new 8-K and 6-K filings that contain material related to cybersecurity incidents.
+SECurityTr8Ker is a Python script designed to monitor the U.S. Securities and Exchange Commission's (SEC) RSS feed for new 8-K filings that contain material related to cybersecurity incidents.
 This script is tailored for cybersecurity analysts, financial professionals, and researchers interested in real-time alerts of potential cybersecurity incidents disclosed by publicly traded companies.

 ## Features

-- **Real-time Monitoring**: Continuously monitors the SEC's RSS feed for 8-K and 6-K filings, ensuring timely detection of new disclosures.
+- **Real-time Monitoring**: Continuously monitors the SEC's RSS feed for 8-K filings, ensuring timely detection of new disclosures.
-- **Cybersecurity Incident Detection**: Searches the content of each filing for mentions of "Material Cybersecurity Incidents," flagging relevant documents for further review.
+- **Cybersecurity Incident Detection**: Searches the content of each filing for mentions of terms which could be related to disclosures of cybersecurity incidents, flagging relevant documents for further review.
 - **Logging**: Detailed logging of findings, including company name, CIK number, document link, and publication date, to a specified log file.
 Additional debug information is logged to facilitate troubleshooting and verification.

 ## How It Works